03 Using R syntax

 first 512 tokens) could result in a problematic loss of information.
 To

-deal with these situations you can configure a text embedding model in
+deal with these situations, you can configure a text embedding model in

 aifecuation to split long texts into several chunks which are